 Purchase your own love-heart shaped padlock

-PS These love locks are for sale for less than AU $25 (including shipping!) via iGoddess.com (link will open in a new tab).
+PS These love locks are for sale via PayPal for AUD $19.95:

 … a pic of my 4-year-old helping her daddy instal the flag.
 For the record, she wears that “Tiffany blue” tutu five days a week.
 (The other two, she wears a purple faery dress.)

 Other Love Lock Fences and Locations in Australia